Vodafone's C&W Worldwide bid deadline extended

 "Their intentions of having a look at the business were made public perhaps before they would have liked, so it makes sense they might want a bit more time because it's not just the Cable & Wireless shareholders they have to convince; they've got to present a robust case to Vodafone shareholders as well," he said.

-"There's been a fair degree of scepticism about the deal; as we've got closer to the deadline it became more apparent that Vodafone was serious about potentially making a bid.
+"There's been a fair degree of skepticism about the deal; as we've got closer to the deadline it became more apparent that Vodafone was serious about potentially making a bid.

 "Now they are requesting more time it is probably more likely than not they are going to come out with something formal."